 Normal vision vs. protanopia

-If you have protanopia, you’re “red-blind,” which makes red colors look greener.
+If you have protanopia, you’re “red-blind,” which makes red colors look greener and darker.

 Normal vision vs. deuteranopia